murtazahr/image-deblurring/Documentation/software-testing.md

 4. Addressed browser compatibility issues in the comparison view for Safari

 **Conclusion:**
 The Image Deblurring System meets all critical requirements and passes the defined acceptance criteria.
-The system demonstrates effective deblurring capabilities with acceptable processing times on standard hardware.
+The system demonstrates effective deblurring capabilities with fast processing times on standard hardware.
 The web interface provides an intuitive user experience for uploading, processing, and downloading images.

 The identified minor issues do not impact core functionality and can be addressed in subsequent iterations.
 The system is ready for user acceptance testing and preliminary release within the academic context.